digital-asset/docs.daml.com/docs/2.7.1/docs/query/pqs-user-guide.rst

    the schema design; in particular, they need not navigate the offset-based model.
--  *Read consistency*: readers are able to achieve the level of consistency that they require, including consistency with other ledger datastores, or ledger commands that have been executed.
+-  *Read consistency*: readers are able to achieve the level of consistency that they require, including consistency with other ledger datastores or with ledger commands that have been executed.

 To facilitate these objectives, the following principles have been used: